hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 print(list2)  # [1, 2, [5, 4]]
 ```

-In this example, we create a deep copy of list1 using the deepcopy method.
-When we modify the nested list in list2, the change is not reflected in list1 because both lists have independent copies of the nested list.
+In this example, we create a deep copy of **list1** using the deepcopy method.
+When we modify the nested list in **list2**, the change is not reflected in **list1** because both lists have independent copies of the nested list.

 ### Local and global variables
 In summary, local variables are declared inside a function or method and can only be accessed within that specific block, while global variables are declared outside any function or method and can be accessed throughout the program and inside every function.
-To modify a global variable inside a function, we need to use the global keyword.
+To modify a global variable inside a function, we need to use the **global** keyword.
 Here are some simple examples of local and global variables in Python:

 ```angular2html